deephdc/audio-classification-tf/README.md

 ### Local installation

-**Requirements**
+> **Requirements**
+>
+> This project has been tested in Ubuntu 18.04 with Python 3.6.5.
+Further package requirements are described in the
+> `requirements.txt` file.

-- To support a wide range of audio formats we need  to make use of the FFMPEG library.
+> - To support a wide range of audio formats we need  to make use of the FFMPEG library.
 To install it in Linux please run:
-    ```bash
+>    ```bash
-    apt-get install ffmpeg libavcodec-extra
+>    apt-get install ffmpeg libavcodec-extra
-    ```
+>    ```
-- It is a requirement to have [Tensorflow>=1.14.0 installed](https://www.tensorflow.org/install/pip) (either in gpu or cpu mode).
+> - It is a requirement to have [Tensorflow>=1.14.0 installed](https://www.tensorflow.org/install/pip) (either in gpu
+> or cpu mode).
 This is not listed in the `requirements.txt` as it [breaks GPU support](https://github.com/tensorflow/tensorflow/issues/7166).
-- This project has been tested in Ubuntu 18.04 with Python 3.6.5.
-Further package requirements are described in the `requirements.txt` file.

-To start using this framework run and download the [default weights](https://cephrgw01.ifca.es:8080/swift/v1/audio-classification-tf/default.tar.gz):
+To start using this framework clone the repo and download the [default weights](https://cephrgw01.ifca.es:8080/swift/v1/audio-classification-tf/default.tar.gz):

 ```bash
 git clone https://github.com/deephdc/audio-classification-tf